16 Key Benefits of an Organic Mattress: Are They Worth It?

 By

-James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic and eco-friendly products.
+James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic, and eco-friendly products.
+He has personally tested and reviewed over 300 eco-friendly home products since 2018.
 James, his wife and two daughters believe in chemical-free and zero-waste living.
-They aim to leave the planet in a better state than we found it, for future generations to enjoy.
+They aim to leave the planet in a better state than they found it, for future generations to enjoy.

 James Miller

-Updated: February 23, 2025
+Updated: February 4, 2026

 What are the Health Benefits of an Organic Mattress?